-PROPOSAL 4: AMENDMENT TO THE 1996 EQUITY PARTICIPATION PLAN
+PROPOSAL 5: AMENDMENT AND RESTATEMENT OF THE 1996 EQUITY PARTICIPATION PLAN

-We are requesting that our stockholders vote in favor of the amendment and restatement of our existing 1996 Equity Participation Plan, or the Equity Plan.
+We are requesting that our stockholders approve the amendment and restatement of our existing 1996 Equity Participation Plan, or the Equity Plan.
 In this proxy statement, we sometimes refer to the proposed amended and restated 1996 Equity Participation Plan as the Restated Equity Plan.
-On June 14, 2012, our Board of Directors approved the Restated Equity Plan, subject to stockholder approval at the annual meeting.
+On June 16, 2015, our Board of Directors approved the Restated Equity Plan, subject to stockholder approval at the annual meeting.
+The Restated Equity Plan will become effective on the day of the annual meeting, assuming approval of this Proposal 5 by our stockholders.